How Bidfood Foodservice cut its parking fines

 “We deal with approximately 1,000 PCNs per month.
-The notices are faxed to us on a daily basis by the depots and we then process them, deciding which ones we are paying and which we will appeal.”
+The notices are received by us on a daily basis by the depots and we then process them, deciding which ones we are paying and which we will appeal.”

-FleetWave records the PCNs and associated correspondence on a daily basis, and generates appeal letters as required.
-Various reports can also be generated – such as the total amount of fines paid, and top ten lists of any category, for example; location, driver or vehicle.
+FleetWave records the PCNs and associated correspondence on a daily basis, generating appeal letters as required.
+Various reports can also be generated, such as the total amount of fines paid, and top ten lists of any category such as location, driver or vehicle.

 With the FleetWave system, the number of fines received by Bidfood reduced by 15-20%, saving the company between £150,000 and £200,000 per annum.